 What happens when your need to be private online meets some of the wildest IT developments?
 Tor.
 However, the Tor network does not seem that easy to get into for the aspiring.
-But that’s why this article is here: you’ll learn how to use the Tor Browser and maybe even where to go on the network.
+That’s why this article is here: you’ll learn how to use the Tor Browser and maybe even where to go on the network.

 What is Tor?

 Tor is a network named after The Onion Router project that it’s based on.
-It makes your browsing a lot more private by bundling your data into layers of encryption (like an onion) and routing it through three nodes (volunteer-maintained systems that act like intermediaries for your internet traffic).
+It makes your browsing a lot more private by bundling your data into layers of encryption (like an onion) and routing it through three nodes (volunteer-maintained systems that act as intermediaries for your internet traffic).

 Any individual node only knows the previous and the next destination, so not even the entry node knows where you’re going online – and the exit node has no idea who sent the data in the first place.

 Other web browsers may offer private browsing and Incognito modes, but these modes do not hide your browsing history.
 Your internet provider will still know your browsing habits.
 Tor, however, can protect you from that.

 What is the dark web and how is it related to Tor?

 Although similar to the deep web in theory, the dark web can be a bit trickier.
 It is intentionally a lot more obfuscated and requires special effort to access.
 This can involve needing to enter a password before accessing a page which seems pretty normal.
 Something a little more out there is requiring you to use a certain browser to open these pages.
 That browser is Tor.

 How to use the Tor browser to access the dark web?

 As weird as it sounds to us, you could be turned away from a website because of your browser.
 The dark web is hard to access because it includes a lot of crime, but it also has dark web versions of mainstream news sites.
 This allows people in oppressive states to access undoctored news securely.